Quran Vs Hadith :: did they reach us the same way (people

 often discussed further."

-Note that the entire purpose of his article is to discuss how
+Note that the entire purpose of his article is to discuss

-translate correctly (at least grammatically).
+word to translate correctly (at least grammatically).

 The reader (i.e. you) may still consider this to be a minor